paladin-t/b8/docs/manual.md

 ### Sharing

 A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines or any sorts of communities.
-It is convenient to export cartridge and record GIF in BASIC8.
+It is convenient to export cartridge and record frames in BASIC8.

 #### Exporter and importer

-To export a cartridge, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a cartridge, then click `Export`.
+To export a cartridge, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a cartridge, then click `Export` to open the dialog box.

-To import a cartridge, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`; you should have copied text based cartridge into clipboard already before using the second option.
+To import a cartridge, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`; you should have copied text based cartridge onto clipboard already, before using the second option.
 Use option `Overwrite` (for confliction) to replace any old cartridge with importing, otherwise use `Keep both`; BASIC8 uses the UID (Unique IDentifier) of cartridges to identify them.

 #### Cartridges

 Standalone "*.b8" files are standard "zip" packages, you may use them for the purpose of archiving and attaching.
-Text based cartridges are formed with ASCII characters, which are friendlier when posting to places with text allowed only.
+Text based cartridges are generated with ASCII characters, which are friendlier when posting to places with text allowed only.

 #### Recording GIF